freebsd/freebsd-ports/security/tripwire/files/twpol.txt

   severity = $(SIG_HI)
 )
 {
+  # /modules is used by FreeBSD 4.X
   /modules				-> $(SEC_CRIT) (recurse = true) ;
   /modules.old				-> $(SEC_CRIT) (recurse = true) ;
+  # /lkm is used by FreeBSD 2.X and 3.X
   # /lkm				-> $(SEC_CRIT) (recurse = true) ; # uncomment if using lkm kld
 }